ET-LDHCM

 The Extended Trajectory-Long Duration Hypersonic Cruise Missile (ET-LDHCM) is a scramjet-powered, conventional, and nuclear capable long range hypersonic cruise missile being developed as part of Project Vishnu under the Hypersonic Cruise Missile Development Programme by the Defence Research and Development Organisation with private defence contractors and small and medium enterprises for the Indian Armed Forces.
 ET-LDHCM is one among the twelve distinct hypersonic systems that DRDO is working on for an offensive and defensive role.

 It can fly at low altitudes, perform mid-air directional maneuvers while retaining structural integrity at hypersonic flight.
 With thermal shielding of up to 2000 C, ET-LDHCM can withstand high temperature during acceleration, without losing stability.
 It is designed to outperform Indian military's present fleet of missiles and interceptors.
 ET-LDHCM being made interoperable with a variety of platforms that may launch from land, sea, or air, to target command centers, radar systems, naval fleets, and reinforced underground bunkers.

 History

 Project Vishnu is a classified program run by the Defence Research and Development Organization that aims to create sophisticated hypersonic weapon technologies to greatly increase India's attack and strategic deterrence capabilities, especially in reaction to threats from China and Pakistan.
 Twelve different hypersonic systems, including offensive missiles and interceptors that can destroy approaching threats in midair, are being developed as part of this initiative.

 From the early 2000s, DRDO has been conducting research on aeroacoustic studies for hypersonic vehicles, frequency selective surface applications using artificial intelligence, thermal barrier coatings, reaction control systems for hypersonic glide vehicles, and endothermic fuels for high-temperature applications.
 As early as 2004, DRDO began design work on Hypersonic Technology Demonstrator Vehicle, which is being developed for use as a carrier vehicle for long-range and hypersonic cruise missiles.

-The initiative to create a long-duration scramjet engine has been taken by the Defence Research and Development Laboratory.
-It conducted the first ground test of an actively cooled scramjet combustor on 21 January 2025, lasting 120 seconds.
-The test showed stable combustion and successful ignition.
-A flame stabilizer was built into the combustor to maintain a steady flame at speed exceeding 1.5 km/s.
-DRDL in collaboration with private sector developed an endothermic fuel that provides easier ignition and better cooling.
-For hypersonic flight, DRDL and the Department of Science and Technology have collaborated to develop a ceramic-based thermal barrier coating that works beyond the melting point of steel and can endure extremely high temperatures.
-Using specialized deposition proccess, the coating is put within the scramjet engine to improve lifespan and performance.

-On 25 April 2025, DRDL carried out an extended ground test lasting over 1,000 seconds for the subscale scramjet combustor.
-It validated the combustor design for the Hypersonic Cruise Missile Development Programme.
-This test also prepared the scramjet engine for full-scale flight-worthy combustion testing.